 What is Tundra?

 The tundra, while primarily located around the North Pole, is really a defined climate that exists in several other locations on the earth.
 When people talk about “the tundra” they are referring mostly to the unique ecosystem that exists around the Arctic Circle, but the tundra actually includes areas of Alaska, Canada and Antarctic.
+The tundra climate spans from most of Greenland to parts of Alaska, northern Canada, and northern Russia.
+The tundra climate is usually found between the 60-75 degree latitudinal range.
 There are three classifications of tundra:

 - Alpine Tundra